-This fund is based mainly on traditional benchmark indices and does not explicitly take into account ESG criteria.
-As a result, it is not a sustainable fund.
-However, it is important to PostFinance to also create transparency for this fund in the form of this report with regard to ESG ratings, global warming potential, Sustainable Development Goals (SDG), compliance with the United Nations Global Compact (UNGC) initiative and any controversial business activities.
+PostFinance aims for a better ESG rating and a lower carbon footprint for this fund than their benchmark index\.
+Furthermore, by drafting this report, PostFinance aims to create transparency with regard to global warming potential, Sustainable Development Goals (SDG), compliance with the United Nations Global Compact (UNGC) initiative and any controversial business activities.